sv-giampa/JauntyC/README.md

 it is possible to design one interpreter for each language module.
 Then different modules and their interpreters may be composed in a single work.
 A JDL file is divided in two parts: lexicon and grammar.
 To define a lexicon for the language, regular expressions are used.
-Each lexicon type should be seen as a variable for the grammar.
 The grammar is expressed in BNF (Backus-Naur Form), because, in many cases, the BNF is simpler to manage during semantic analysis than the EBNF (Extended BNF).
 A grammar rule cannot produce directly a ground terminal, but each